NCH-Motion-Laboratory/gaitbase/README.md

 The installation is easiest using conda.
 Clone this repository, change directory to the repository root and run `conda env create`.
 This should create a conda environment called `gaitbase` with the necessary dependencies.
 Next, activate the environment and install the package itself by running `pip install .` in the repository root.
 If you want to install in development mode, use `pip install -e .` instead.

+On Windows, you can create a desktop shortcut by running `gaitbase_make_shortcut` in the activated environment.

 ## The ROM modality

 In addition to the patient information, various measurement modalities can be stored in the database.
 The idea is to have a separate SQL table for each modality.